pupaxxo/cock-o-the/README.md

 ### How is this game related to the [Global Game Jam 2019 theme](https://globalgamejam.org/news/theme-global-game-jam-2019-%E2%80%A6)

-You are browsing the web and you'll find yourself blocked in a webpage with no return button.
+You are browsing the web and you find yourself blocked in a webpage with no return button.
 What will you start looking for?
-We though you will start searching the "Home" button and so this is when the game start.
-You'll find yourself (the chicken :P) blocked at the bottom of the page and you'll start jumping around the elements of the page with the objective of reaching the home button.
+Maybe you'll start searching for a "Home" button... and that's when the game start.
+You'll find yourself (as a chicken :P) blocked at the bottom of the page and you'll need to start jumping around to reach the home button.
-Once you'll reach it, you will be redirect to the home page you were looking for!
+Once you get there, you will be redirected to the home page you were looking for!

 ### How can I play?